Community Access and Parking Program

-Through the program, SDOT works with community members to identify on-street parking challenges and opportunities, develop parking recommendations, and implement changes.
-Outcomes may include new time-limit signs, load zones, paid parking, restricted parking zones, and bicycle parking.
+Through this program, SDOT works with community members to identify on-street parking challenges and opportunities, develop parking recommendations, and implement changes.
+Outcomes may include new time-limit signs, load zones, paid parking, restricted parking zones, bicycle parking, or other changes.

 - Provide access for customers and loading

 - Support residential parking access